maheshsabnis/TrainingApps/REadme.md

 	- While adding employee in department, if the capacity of the department is already full then generate an error message
 	- Update salary of all employees by 15%

+# Dayte 04-Jun-2021

+1. CReate an EMployee collection with 50 Records, the Employee Information will be stored as
+	- EmpNo, EmpName, Designation, Salary, DeptName, Tax
+	- Write Seperate methods to generate tax of Employee based on FOllowing Rules
+		- Designation: Manager, Tax is 30% of the Salary
+		- Designation: Engineer, Tax is 25% of the Salary
+		- Designation: Lead, Tax is 28% of the Salary
+		- Designation: Programming, Tax is 22% of the Salary
+	- Make sure that all thes methods are invoked at a time Parallely
+	- Write Down the Tax details of each employee in seperate file in the same methiod that is calculating the Tax
+2. Please go through the Task and Parallels demos carefully